 We know bunions...

-Since the start of their career, Dr. Rockmore and Dr. Horling have performed several hundred procedures using the latest minimally invasive, minimal incision, and modern reconstructive techniques.
+Dr. Rockmore has performed several hundred procedures using the latest minimally invasive, minimal incision, and modern reconstructive techniques.

 The latest techniques using allow most patients to walk on their feet the same day of surgery and get their feet wet after the 10th postoperative day.